theloser7455/SaltshakerBT-Decomp/README.md

 - NekoPresence

 ### Problems
-- Icons dont appear correctly as its being called for. (possibly Draw_textEX related.... i guess)
+- Icons dont appear correctly as its being called for. (possibly draw_textEX related.... i guess)
 - Gameframe's alpha is fucked up there might be more problems for this decomp, but you can put up a issue if you find one.